About the Program

 PILOT is a loose acronym for peer-led team learning.
 In the PILOT program, students are organized into study teams of six to 10 members who meet weekly to work problems together.
 A trained student leader acts as captain and facilitates the meetings.
 For select courses, Hop-In can offer sections exclusive to Hop-In students.
 These sessions are typically offered for Calculus II, Chemistry I & II, Organic Chemistry, and Physics I &II.
 PILOT is generally offered for Calculus I, II, and III; Linear Algebra, Chemistry I &II, Physics I & II, Gateway Computing, Discrete Math, Statistical Analysis I & II, Epiemiology, and Microeconomics.

 The Study Consulting Program helps undergraduate students strengthen their academic skills, adjust to the increased demands of college, or fulfill their potential.
 Since its launch in 1985, the program has consistently helped dedicated and hard-working students improve their academic standing.
 Study consulting pairs undergraduate students with an accomplished junior, senior, or graduate students who serves as a consultant.
 The student-consultant pair meets for one hour every week and worked on universal academic skills.

 The Hop-In Summer Tuition Grant allows students to minimize the cost of taking necessary summer courses by filling out a Summer Tuition Grant application.
 The summer tuition grant can only be used on academically necessary courses intended to be applied towards the student’s graduation requirements.
 The grant can be used to take classes at Hopkins or another university over the summer.
 Their academic advisor must approve courses taken at another university before applying for the grant.

 The Learning Den provides tutoring for all registered students in the Krieger School of Arts and Sciences and the Whiting School of Engineering.
 Tutoring is conducted in small group format, with a maximum of six students in each group.
 Tutors review course-specific material and encourage students to ask questions and exchange information.

-Personalized Tutoring is available to Hop-In students are also able to request one-on-one tutoring for specific courses through their Hop-In advisor.
-Students are matched with a Center for Student Success (CSS) tutor, and students are expected to attend all tutoring sessions.
-There is no limit on the amount of one-on-one tutoring available to Hop-In students each semester.
+Personalized Tutoring is available to Hop-In students are also able to request personalized tutoring for specific courses through their Hop-In advisor.
+Students are matched with a tutor through the Office of Academic Advising, and students are expected to attend all tutoring sessions.